 - What it means to critically analyze and interpret qualitative data, including the difference between value-added analysis and primary description.

 - The role, place, significance and timing of theory in the analysis process

 - The implications for analysis and interpretation of the data generation, transformation and management process

 - The complexity and implications of the interpretation of ‘meaning’

 - The role of the researcher in analysis, and the significance of standpoint

-- The notion and practice of methodological reflexivity, and its role in research
+- The notion, practice and significance of methodological reflexivity, and its role in the research process

 - The constitutive effects of writing on the analysis, and the different ways of representing the results of qualitative inquiry and their implications